amrohendawi/amrohendawi.github.io/_posts/2022-02-18-eBPF-realtime-network-monitoring.md

 ## the extended Berkeley Packet Filter (eBPF)

 The Berkeley packet filter eBPF is a recent technology available in the Linux kernel, which extends the user capabilities to control kernel-level activities.
 It is an instruction set and an execution environment inside the Linux kernel, enabling modification, interaction, and kernel programmability at runtime.
 The eBPF-based packet tracing is utilized for monitoring tasks and network traffic in real-time.
-Although it is commonly used for building proof-of-concept applications, it has proven to be challenging to extend those applications to more complex functionality due to its limitations[p8]. eBPF allows user-space applications to inject code in the kernel at runtime, i.e., without recompiling the kernel or installing any optional kernel module.
+Although it is commonly used for building proof-of-concept applications, it has proven to be challenging to extend those applications to more complex functionality due to its limitations {% cite miano --file thesis %}. eBPF allows user-space applications to inject code in the kernel at runtime, i.e., without recompiling the kernel or installing any optional kernel module.
 This results in a more efficient system.

 The next figure shows the flow of eBPF programs from execution at user-space to the injection of network tracing points inside the kernel.